melobio/EvoPlay/code/PAB1_GFP_task/EvoPlay-PAB1_GFP_task-README.md

 ## Getting started

-In this task, We train our EvoZero on two protein dataset(PAB1、GFP) and generate new sequences. to perform this task，we just need two steps:
+In this task, We train our EvoPlay on two protein dataset(PAB1、GFP) and generate new sequences. to perform this task，we just need two steps:

 ### Step1: Generate new sequences by using the below command:

 ### python train_m_single_m_p_pab1.py

-After runing this command,the generated sequences will be stored in the evozero_pab1_generated_sequence_1.csv,we can use the oracle landscape to evaluate the quality of the generated sequences.
+After runing this command,the generated sequences will be stored in the evoplay_pab1_generated_sequence_1.csv,we can use the oracle landscape to evaluate the quality of the generated sequences.